ComradeAdash/CMPT_354_project/README.md

 $ virtualenv env
 ```

-3. Then run the command: (Note -  ensure your terminal wimndow, powershell etc ,has permissions for script executions enabled.)
+3. Then run the command: (Note -  ensure your terminal window, powershell etc ,has permissions for script executions enabled.)
+It may look something like: 'Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass' depending on usage.
+- macOS & Linux
 ```
 $ source ./env/bin/activate
 ```
 or
+- Windows
 ```
 $ .\env\Scripts\activate
 ```